PalmaAnd/CircuitPartitioningTool/README.md

 3. The program will process the inputs and generate the correct output.

+## Testing

+To ensure the correctness of the program, follow these steps to run the tests:

+1. `cd` into the wanted folder
+2. Build the program by running `make` in the project directory.
+3. Run the tests by executing `make test`.

 ## Algorithm

 The algorithm employed by the Circuit Decomposer follows these steps: